Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 As the prophets have spoken: **We are the Ones We’ve been waiting for.** The Future depends on Us.
 It is up to Us All to **Co-Create a New Civilization worthy of Our Divine Origin and Destiny**.
 ## **Your Invitation**

-If you are ready to confront the challenges at hand and join a community of [[Flamebearers]] collaborating to transform Our Lives and Our World, We invite you to **a small, invitation-only gathering** on what would have been Jordan’s 40th birthday:
+If you are ready to confront the challenges at hand and join a community of [[Flamebearers]] collaborating to transform Our Lives and Our World, We invite you to **a small, invitation-only gathering** in early January to kick off [[2025 - Season 1 - Rising From The Ashes]].

-**December 18, 2024, at Noon Pacific Time.**

 This gathering will: